 We support many Ltd company professionals and most made their leap into contracting after careful deliberation.
 Some go Ltd because of a change in circumstances, some want more freedom in how they work, and some do it because they want to earn more from their income.
-Below, we examine five of the most common reasons that people set up and trade via a Ltd company.
+Below, we examine five of the most common reasons that people set up and trade to become a Ltd company contractor.

 Many skilled professionals decide to pursue a career as a contractor after being made redundant.
 With experience and expertise in a specific field, many become disenfranchised after losing their jobs and decide to provide their services to numerous clients as opposed to becoming ‘part of the furniture’ as a permanent employee.

 2. Want More Flexibility

 Working as a contractor means that you have far more flexibility and control in the way that you work.
 A considerable part of the appeal of going Ltd is being able to dictate where you work, how many hours you put in during the day, and often the option of being able to work from home.
 The concept of ‘being your own boss’ is very attractive and often a significant factor in why many people decide to become a contractor.

 It is certainly no secret that hour for hour, a contractor can earn more income than an employee when providing the same service.
 End clients justify paying a higher day rate to a temporary contractor as they don’t then need to pay anything extra for employee benefits (e.g. pension contributions, holiday/sick pay).
 The possibility of higher earnings is a frequently found reason for individuals to set up and trade via Ltd companies.
 The promise of a higher day rate and the ability to claim business expenses via their companies is something that spurs on many people to become Ltd company contractors.